 The use of natural health products (NHPs) is widespread and continues to increase around the world.
-The latest survey conducted by the Council for Responsible Nutrition shows that supplement usage is higher than ever before, with 77% of Americans reporting that they take them regularly.
+In Canada alone, supplement use is a daily practice for millions of Canadians, while 77% of US adults take dietary supplements.
 From multivitamins to protein supplements and herbal products, there is a vast selection of NHPs to choose from at local pharmacies, health food stores, and online.

 Although these products are numerous and easily accessible, have you ever stopped to think about the quality of the supplements you are purchasing?
 Are you and your family consuming products that are regulated and safe to take?
 Questioning quality of NHPs is extremely important as concerns of supplement adulteration are on the rise.
 With source ingredients and finished products coming from around the world, there are multiple concerns that products may contain cheap ingredients, impurities, and possibly pharmaceutical drugs.

 An analysis of the US Food and Drug Administration (USFDA) warnings from 2007 to 2016 showed that unapproved pharmaceutical ingredients were identified in 776 dietary supplements, especially with products commonly marketed for sexual enhancement, weight loss, or muscle building.
 Common pharma-ceutical adulterants can include appetite suppressors, stimulants, antidepressants, anxiolytics, diuretics, laxatives, anabolic steroids, and prohormones.

 As a mom and naturopathic doctor, supplement quality is extremely important to me since adulterated and unregulated upplements can lead to possible adverse events and significant health risks.
 Without a doubt, the health of my family and my patients is vital.
 Therefore, I always seek to recommend and use products that are safe, accurately labelled, contaminant free, and responsibly produced.
 When looking for high-quality supplements, here are a few key features to look for.